-SeaVision is an information portal that supports fleet operations internationally.
-Thousands of users in more than 90 partner nations are able to view and share a wide range of information to improve operations, increase security and build partnerships within the maritime community.
-An initiative of the U.S. Department of Transportation, SeaVision integrates the Events API to freely share Global Fishing Watch data on vessel activity and provides insight into vessel encounters and loitering in near real time, across global waters.
+SeaVision is an online maritime situational awareness tool that supports international maritime operations.
+An initiative started by the U.S. Department of Transportation, SeaVision is being used by more than 4,500 individuals from 100 partner nations to track vessel movement and share information—all with the common goal of improving operations and building partnerships across the maritime community.
+SeaVision integrates the Events API to freely share Global Fishing Watch data on vessel activity and provides insight into vessel encounters and loitering in near real time, across global waters.

 Ready to build?
 Get your free API key.